Lung Cancer Surgery

 Surgery is not considered an option if the cancer has spread to the other lung, to lymph nodes in the neck, to other sites such as the liver or bones, or if the state of your general health makes the surgery too great a risk.

-During your operation, called an open thoracotomy, your surgeon will make an incision along the back and side of the chest wall of the affected lung.
-Sometimes a portion of a rib is removed to facilitate spreading the ribs during the operation.
+During your operation your surgeon will make incisions along the back and side of the chest wall of the affected lung.

 Your anesthesiologist will put a special breathing tube in place that allows him or her to separate the breathing of the two lungs during the operation.

 Your operation may take between two and three hours; however, it can be longer in some patients.
-Following removal of one lobe or lung, hospital stays average four to seven days.
-When smaller areas of lung are removed, hospital stays average two to four days.
+Following removal of one lobe or lung, hospital stays average three to five days.
+When smaller areas of lung are removed, hospital stays average one to two days.